 We observed a high discontinuation rate of MTRs for reasons other than virological failure.
 A minimal proportion (4.9%) of patients discontinued a MTR because of adverse gastrointestinal symptoms considered a result of the switch.
-The average discomfort reported by patients was generally low to moderate, but enough to induce the prescribing doctor to return to the corresponding FDC.
-This fact is not a peculiarity of the switching from FDCs to a MTR, as a low proportion of mild to moderate adverse effects inducing drug discontinuations were registered also after switching to FDC regimens in several “simplification” trials[7-9].
+The average discomfort reported by patients was generally low to moderate but enough to induce the prescribing doctor to return to the corresponding FDC.
+This fact is not a peculiarity of the switching from FDCs to a MTR as a low proportion of mild to moderate adverse effects inducing drug discontinuations were registered after switching to FDC regimens in several “simplification” trials[7-9].

-Fifteen patients (9.2%) expressed a disappointment with the number of tablets in their MTR because of convenience issues, and returned to their previous FDC regimen.
-Finally, a number of patients were switched to a PI monotherapy to avoid ARV backbone toxicity or to generic FDC zidovudine/lamivudine when it was available during the last months of follow-up.
-All drug discontinuations occurred at scheduled visits except for 3 patients who requested unscheduled visits early after the switch to MTR because of adverse effects, therefore we can infer that healthcare costs for day ward services were not substantially affected.
-According to Walensky et al[10], compared with a slightly less effective generic-based regimen, the cost-effectiveness of first-line branded ART exceeds $100000/QALY.
+Fifteen patients (9.2%) expressed a disappointment with the number of tablets in their MTR because of convenience issues and returned to their previous FDC regimen.
+Finally, a number of patients were switched to a protease inhibitor monotherapy to avoid antiretroviral backbone toxicity or to generic FDC zidovudine/lamivudine when it was available during the last months of follow-up.
+All drug discontinuations occurred at scheduled visits except for 3 patients who requested unscheduled visits early after the switch to MTR because of adverse effects.
+Therefore, we can infer that healthcare costs for day ward services were not substantially affected.
+According to Walensky et al[10], compared with a slightly less effective generic-based regimen, the cost-effectiveness of first line branded ART exceeds $100000/quality-adjusted life year.
 Formal cost-effectiveness analysis was beyond the scope of this study.
-However, based on 2011 HAART costs for the Veneto region, northern Italy, the switch from FDC to MTR represents a yearly savings of € 25500, € 17400, and € 14200 per patient on Atripla, Truvada, and Kivexa treatment respectively.
+However, based on 2011 HAART costs for the Veneto region, northern Italy, the switch from FDC to MTR represents a yearly savings of € 25500, € 17400 and € 14200 per patient on Atripla, Truvada and Kivexa treatment, respectively.
 Therefore, the potential cost savings for the healthcare system for the 98 patients with suppressed HIV, who remained on MTR for 96 wk is about € 12000000.
-Patients on Combivir who initially accepted to switch to a MTR (potentially with a cost savings of € 91900 per patient per month), subsequently returned to a generic FDC with further cost savings.
+Patients on Combivir who initially accepted to switch to a MTR (potentially with a cost savings of € 91900 per patient per month) subsequently returned to a generic FDC with further cost savings.

-It has been postulated that potential benefits of a single-tablet regimen would include improved adherence and quality of life, reduced risk of selective non-compliance, and a lower risk of prescription error, all of which might decrease the risk of treatment failure and drug resistance[11].
-However, the pharmaceutical industry has made impressive progress over the past decades in simplifying dosing frequency and pill burden, and current MTRs are no longer those of the early times since the introduction of HAART, when patients were prescribed between 10 and 25 pills each day often to be divided in three daily doses, with specific food restrictions or requirements, and substantial toxicity[12,13].
-Indeed, we observed very high rates of adherence to HAART 24 wk after the switch both in patients taking MTRs and patients taking FDCs, at an interim analysis published elsewhere[6].
+It has been postulated that potential benefits of a single-tablet regimen would include improved adherence and quality of life, reduced risk of selective non-compliance and a lower risk of prescription error, all of which might decrease the risk of treatment failure and drug resistance[11].
+However, the pharmaceutical industry has made impressive progress over the past decades in simplifying dosing frequency and pill burden, and current MTRs are no longer those of the early times since the introduction of HAART, when patients were prescribed between 10 and 25 pills each day to be divided in three daily doses with specific food restrictions or requirements and substantial toxicity[12,13].
+Indeed, we observed very high rates of adherence to HAART 24 wk after the switch both in patients taking MTRs and patients taking FDCs at an interim analysis published elsewhere[6].

-Recent meta-analyses have shown only minimal or no benefits of FDC regimens in terms of adherence and treatment outcomes, and an independent study has shown that antiretroviral effectiveness was not hampered by a switch from Atripla STR to a triple tablet regimen (tenofovir/lamivudine/efavirenz) in a large cohort of Danish HIV patients[13-18].
+Recent meta-analyses have shown only minimal or no benefits of FDC regimens in terms of adherence and treatment outcomes, and an independent study has shown that antiretroviral effectiveness was not hampered by a switch from Atripla single tablet regimen to a triple tablet regimen (tenofovir/lamivudine/efavirenz) in a large cohort of Danish HIV patients[13-18].